-Q5: Are owners or agents of properties receiving project-based Section 8, Section 202, or Section 811 assistance allowed to require COVID-19 testing for new and existing tenants at the property?
+Q5: Are owners or agents of properties receiving project-based Section 8, Section 202, or Section 811 assistance allowed to require COVID-19 testing or vaccination for new and existing tenants at the property?
 Can they also require that testing results be shared with the owner or agents?

-A: There is no regulatory or statutory basis under the Section 8, 202, or 811 programs for an owner or agent to require tenants to take a health or medical test and disclose results as a condition of tenancy.
-If an owner or agent believes there is a basis in state or local law to require testing and disclosure, their counsel should provide the local HUD Multifamily Office with the legal authority.
-Owners and agents can encourage, but not require, tenants to get testing and disclose the results.
-However, tenant testing cannot be classified as a project expense.
+A: Owners and agents can encourage, but not require, tenants to get tested and/or vaccinated.
+There is no regulatory or statutory basis under the Section 8, 202, or 811 programs for an owner or agent to require tenants to take a health or medical test, receive a vaccine, and/or disclose results as a condition of tenancy.
+If an owner or agent believes there is a basis in state or local law to require testing, vaccination, or disclosure, their counsel should provide the local HUD Multifamily Office with the legal authority.
+However, tenant testing or vaccination cannot be classified as a project expense.